LunaY0Yuki/cs124/docs/design.md

 adding an item by clicking the add button which appears under all the existing items, in this case.
 Then, a blinking cursor would appear by the new checkbox to indicate that the user can begin typing the new item, along with a keyboard rising from the bottom of the screen.
 Tapping out of the item text area would take the cursor and keyboard away.

+### React
+Adding a new item to a non-empty list is similar to adding a new item to an empty list, except that in the case where the item list surpasses the screen size constraints, we made it so that the list would automatically scroll down to the bottom of the list.
+This allows the user to avoid having to scroll and struggle in order to find where they can type their new item.

 ### Final Design
 ![Task 2 - Sketch of Final Design Decision!](./task2a.png)